auxua/ConvenienceSystem2/README.md

 * The .sql-file in this repository provides the basic structure that is used for this system in the database.

 * Everybody is welcome to use this solution or even contribute to!

+* The UWP App has a separate Shared project, because this solution was started, before UWP was supported.
+To provide UWP the best way, it has been added later separately.

 ## Screenshots (App)